sap-tutorials/Tutorials/tutorials/cp-hana-aa-movielens-05/cp-hana-aa-movielens-05.md

 /APL_MODEL_USERS_RESULTS(USERID=1,RANK=1)/TITLE?$format=json
 ```

-You should get the first (top) recommendation from the APL algorithm results for user id 1.
+You should get the first recommendation from the APL algorithm results for user id 1.

 Provide an answer to the question below then click on **Validate**.